eandresleon/miRNA-mRNA_Integration/README.md

 - mRNA

-Besides we will use the [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) aligner, so human HISAT2 indexes will be downloaded following these steps:
+For gene differential expresion analysis, we will use the [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) aligner, so human HISAT2 indexes will be downloaded following these steps:

 ```
 cd ~/bin/miARma-Seq.1.7.5